Skip to Content

 Touring Strategy

-I don’t know about you, but we are very excited that we can go to multiple parks once again.
+I don’t know about you, but we are very excited that we can go to multiple parks once again without any time restrictions.
 Going to one park in the morning and another in the evening is something we always do, and it feels like Disney World is now slowly going back to normal, little by little.

 park hopping on a bus